Our Reality: Accepting to walk blindly away from the truth Part 2

 After my high school years, I went to university and unfortunately found myself back in the first educational system.
-In less than 3 months I was completely demotivated to a point where I only attended lectures where the lecturers took attendance and marks would be deducted if you didn’t attend the classes.
+In less than 3 months I was completely demotivated to a point where I only attended lectures, where the lecturers took attendance and marks, would be deducted if you didn’t attend the classes.
 I was back in the environment where all you had to do was read and re-write what people wrote.
-There was no room for self-taught and using those theories as basis to your own vision.
+There was no room for self-taught and using those theories as a basis for your own vision.
 Even during my exams and my finals, there was zero space for discovery.
-All answers were based 40% on the actual knowledge, 60% percent on knowing what that specific lecturer wants to hear.
+All answers were based 40% on the actual knowledge, 60% per cent on knowing what that specific lecturer wants to hear.

 These exams seem to be testing a student’s memory and even their smarts on reading people and writing the information they know the examiner wants to hear by appealing to their own preferences and by no way do the exams actually test what the student actually knows and understands.
 In order to test that, the student has to be able to think for themselves and use acquire knowledge as a basis as to why they came up with that thought.
 This kind of testing would actually get students to think and not simply repeat.

 Let’s start with one of the main topics that divide nations; ethnicity, nationality, and race.
 Human beings are the only animal that could possibly turn on their own using those factors as excuses.
 How is it that in the 21st century this is still an issue?
 Has life gotten pretty good for people with all the world’s problems being solved and the only thing we can occupy our time with is picking on each other’s ancestry and skin colour, or do those in power want to keep us occupied by giving us something to fight about?